faifai21/material-calendarview/README.md

 ### weekDayStyle

 Set the style of the week day.
-Can be `character` (first letter of the day, e.g. S, T, etc..), `abbreviated` (abbreviated forms of the days, e.g. Tue, Wed) or `full` (full versions of the day names, e.g. Sunday, Monday). `full` is isn't recommended unless you reduce text size.
+Can be `character` (first letter of the day, e.g. S, T, etc..), `abbreviated` (abbreviated forms of the days, e.g. Tue, Wed) or `full` (full versions of the day names, e.g. Sunday, Monday). `full` isn't recommended unless you reduce text size.
 Default is `abbreviated`.

 ### dateTextAppearance